-I will be starting up in North County San Diego and making my way South.
-If I have any additional information on each site, I will be linking previous posts which have addresses linked to Google Maps.
+I will start in North County, San Diego, and make my way South.
+If I have any additional information on each site, I will link previous posts that have addresses linked to Google Maps.

 Now is the time to start our adventure!
-Take a look and notice how all the trees look a certain way, the closer they are to the ocean shore.
+Please take a look and notice how all the trees look a certain way closer to the ocean shore.

 San Onofre Bluffs Campground

-At the entrance of the San Onofre Bluffs Campground, there are several large Torrey pine trees to see.
-They are quite large and notice that they stand more upright than compared to the trees right on the coastline.
+There are several large Torrey pine trees at the San Onofre Bluffs Campground entrance.
+They are pretty significant, and notice that they stand more upright than the trees right on the coastline.
 I love it here!
 If you like to hike, there 3 miles of sandy beach with six trails that connect the beach to the bluff.

 Las Flores Viewpoint

-Twenty miles south of San Onofre, there is the Las Flores Viewpoint exit off Interstate 5.
+Twenty miles south of San Onofre, the Las Flores Viewpoint exit is off Interstate 5.
 Here you have a parking lot, and that is pretty much it.
-If you have to use the restroom, the Aliso Creek Rest Area is only 2.5 miles south of here.
+The Aliso Creek Rest Area is only 2.5 miles south if you have to use the restroom.

-The first photo is of a Torrey pine tree that is found east of the parking lot.
-As you can see, it too is more upright compared to the second Torrey pine tree shown in photo number two, which is found right on the bluff.
+The first photo is of a Torrey pine tree found east of the parking lot.
+As you can see, it too is more upright than the second Torrey pine tree shown in photo number two, which is found right on the bluff.

 Aliso Creek Rest Area

 Here is the grand dame of Rest Areas, which you come upon right before Oceanside.
-As mentioned above, there are many restrooms here as well as snack vending machines and a large grassy area with and picnic tables.
+As mentioned above, there are many restrooms, snack vending machines, and a large grassy area with picnic tables.

-There are several large trees to see within this lush grassy park area as well as a very tall Torrey pine tree in the center.
+There are several large trees within this lush grassy park area and a very tall Torrey pine tree in the center.

 There are several Torrey pine trees scattered around Oceanside Harbor.
-But, in the northern section of the harbor, next to the Jolly Rodger Restaurant, there was a large dead Torrey Pine tree that had become a rookery for the Great blue heron, great egret, and the double-breasted cormorant.
+But, in the northern section of the harbor, next to the Jolly Rodger Restaurant, a large dead Torrey Pine tree had become a rookery for the Great blue heron, great egret, and the double-breasted cormorant.

-You see that the tentative word here is “was,” because last year, this tree, like several others, was taken down.
-The birds were very messy, and the restaurant customers had complained, as well as boat owners about this mess.
+The tentative word here is “was” because this tree was taken down last year, like several others.
+The birds were very messy, and the restaurant customers complained to boat owners about this mess.
 It was a rookery, so I am not sure what to say.
 If you were to ask me, I would say the mess was worth it.

-I am happy that we were able to experience this roosting tree before it was gone.
-Do you notice again how tall this Torrey pine tree is due to being isolated by the coastal winds?
+I am happy that we could experience this roosting tree before it was gone.
+Again, do you notice how tall this Torrey pine tree is due to being isolated by the coastal winds?

 Buena Vista Audubon Nature Center- Oceanside

-The first time that I visited the Buena Vista Lagoon and walked around the nature centers loop trail, I was so pleasantly surprised to find Torrey pine trees.
-This area isolated them from the strong winds, and you can tell by how tall they are.
+The first time I visited the Buena Vista Lagoon and walked around the nature center’s loop trail, I was pleasantly surprised to find Torrey pine trees.
+This area isolated them from the strong winds, and you can tell by their height.

-This was the very first lagoon and nature center that I visited, and because of this, I would ‘desperately’ look for Torrey pine trees at each lagoon and nature center after that.
+This was the first lagoon and nature center I visited, so I would ‘desperately’ look for Torrey pine trees at each lagoon and nature center after that.
 And let’s say that I was never disappointed.

 Agua Hedionda Lagoon- Carlsbad